orbbec/OrbbecSDK/README.md

 Additionally, this SDK is compatible with Orbbec's original OpenNI protocol devices through built-in code, enabling developers to migrate to Orbbec SDK to support both new and old products with one set of code.

+If you are a user in China, it is recommended to use Gitee([gitee Repo](https://gitee.com/orbbecdeveloper/OrbbecSDK)).

 ## What is included in the repository

 * **library** : Orbbec SDK core library files and C/C++ header files.